 This allowed for a range of styles of affordable housing to spring up over time, from spacious row houses to low-rise apartment buildings and semi-detached “twins,” more commonly known as duplexes in other parts of the country.
 The family focal point of the neighborhood is the century-old Overbrook High School, which counts Chamberlain and Smith among its alumni, along with many other hoop and hip-hop stars.
 Overbrook serves as the West Philly gateway to the Main Line across City Avenue, with its commercial corridor along U.S. 30/Lancaster Avenue and a large green space in Morris Park.

-A: With 44% lower total crime than the national average, Bustleton tops a lot of lists as the safest neighborhood in Philadelphia.
+A: When it comes to the safest Philadelphia neighborhoods, with 44% lower total crime than the national average, Bustleton tops a lot of lists.
 And it makes sense.
 Families and retirees both comfortably make up the majority of the residents in this affordable, urban-meets-suburban, and — dare we say — bustling community.
+What are some other Philly neighborhoods?
+Here are nine more safe neighborhoods to consider.

 Twenty-five miles northwest of Philadelphia, Valley Forge is an affordable, pastoral hamlet famous for George Washington’s encampment.
 While the village proper of Valley Forge is relatively small, it’s part of the Schuylkill Township and a larger area that’s also commonly identified as Valley Forge.
 This includes communities like King of Prussia, home to the Valley Forge Casino Resort, the King of Prussia Mall (America’s largest, by retail space), and Oaks, site of the Greater Philadelphia Convention Center.
 These landmarks contribute to the area’s ranking as one of the largest employment centers in the Philly area.